SeakyLuo/cs/fs/README.md

 We used c++ for our project.
 We immitated the FAT system design.
 We used custom struct to implement data/meta blocks.
-We have trouble with reading super_block from memory.